Pygmy Seahorse Species

 How many species of pygmy seahorse are there?

-Within the first decade of the 21st century six new species of pygmy seahorse were officially named.
-Before that only Bargibant’s pygmy seahorse was known to science, having been described in 1970.
-A few years ago, one species, Hippocampus severnsi, was synonymised with another, Pontoh’s.
-As of now, there are seven named species of pygmy seahorse, including the new Japanese Pygmy Seahorse, Hippocampus japapigu, and the Sodwana Pygmy Seahorse, Hippocampus nalu, which colleagues and I named, in August 2018 and May 2020 respectively.
+Within the first decade of the 21st century seven new species of pygmy seahorse were officially named.
+Before that, only Bargibant’s pygmy seahorse was known to science, having been described in 1970.
+A few years ago, one species, Hippocampus severnsi, was synonymised with another, Pontoh’s (Hippoacmpus pontohi).
+As of now, there are eight named species of pygmy seahorse, including the new Japanese Pygmy Seahorse, Hippocampus japapigu, and the Sodwana Pygmy Seahorse, Hippocampus nalu, which colleagues and I named, in August 2018 and May 2020 respectively.

 Bargibant’s Pygmy Seahorse (Hippocampus bargibanti) 1970.
 (Data Deficient)

 Bargibant’s pygmy seahorse (Hippocampus bargibanti) was the first species of pygmy seahorse to be discovered.
 In 1969 a New Caledonian scientist, Georges Bargibant, was collecting specimens of Muricella spp gorgonians for the Noumea museum and whilst one of these was on his dissection table he happened to notice a pair of tiny seahorses.
 The next year they were officially named by Whitely as Bargibant’s pygmy seahorse.

-Bargibant’s pygmy seahorses are found over the largest geographic range for a true pygmy seahorses, being found all the way from southern tropical Japan, throughout the Philippines, Indonesia, east to Palau, Papua New Guinea, Solomon Islands, Fiji, Vanuatu and the Great Barrier Reef in Australia.
+Bargibant’s pygmy seahorses are found over the largest geographic range for a true pygmy seahorses, being found all the way from southern subtropical Japan, throughout the Philippines, Indonesia, east to Palau, Papua New Guinea, Solomon Islands, Fiji, Vanuatu and the Great Barrier Reef in Australia.

 They are bigger only than Coleman’s pygmy seahorse (Hippocampus colemani), reaching a maximum total length of almost 2.7 cm.
 They are also extreme habitat specialists, spending their entire adult life on a single gorgonian coral of the species Muricella paraplectana or M. plectana.